megardn/PennLINC.github.io/docs/CurrentProjects/index.md

 # Current Projects in the Lab

-Below is a list of the current projects completed/close to completion in the lab:
+Below is a list of the current projects in the lab:

 | Project Title |    Name    |               Link                |
 | ------------- | ---------- | --------------------------------- |